Home > Business > DTP, CAD, video and graphics > UX designer, the key to a successful user experience

 The approach discovery.

-In the case of a new product or functionality launch, the aim is to explore problems, solutions, uses and users in order to define a value proposition.
+In the case of a new product or functionality launch, this involves exploring problems, solutions, uses and users in order to define a value proposition.

 Experience mapping